 - Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
 [See Academic Counseling on page 42.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 979-799-1720 for an appointment.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at (979) 799-1730 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 81.] - Becoming a school volunteer.
-[See Volunteers on page 96 and policy GKG for more information.] - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-For more information, see policies BQA and BQB and contact:
+[See Report Cards/Progress Reports and Conferences on page 75.] - Becoming a school volunteer.
+[See Volunteers on page 88 and policy GKG for more information.] - Participating in campus parent organizations.
+Parent organizations include: Parent Teacher Organization.
+Please contact campus principal.